In my career as a software engineer, I met some great programmers and learned lots from them.

-There are many problems need to be solved for keeping a high standard, which will ultimately lead to complex problems, this is also why big tech giant such as Google will employ engineer in a high standard.
+Many problems need to be solved for keeping a high standard, which will ultimately lead to complex challenges.
+This is the reason why big tech giants such as Google will employ engineers at a high standard.

 “Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand. — Martin Fowler”

-You can create a tech blog for practicing writing, this is a very detail guide: How to Start Your Programming Blog?
-I also inspired by afternerd.com to start this site.
+To practice writing skills, owning a tech blog is a perfect way.
+Here is a very detailed guide: How to Start Your Programming Blog?
+I was inspired by afternerd.com to start my site.

 How to learn

-As a programmer you need to study all the time, so the first import lesson is to learn how to learn, learn efficiently.
-If you got the pattern of how to learning new things quickly. you will be got quicker and deeper for many fields, and become a better programmer.
+As a programmer, you need to study all the time.
+An important strategy is to learn how to learn, learn efficiently.
+If you got the pattern of how to master new things quickly, you would be got quicker and deeper for many fields, and become a better programmer.

-The Feynman Technique provides a deep, fundamental, intuitive way for mastering new knowledge, It is designed as a technique to help you learn anything faster.
+The Feynman Technique\ provides a profound, fundamental, intuitive way for mastering new knowledge.
+It is designed as a technique to help you learn anything faster.

-Learning by doing is another important strategy, writing software is not rocket science, it’s more like a craft of skills, such as painting, dancing, playing basketball or piano.
+Learning by doing is another essential strategy.
+Writing software is not rocket science; it’s more like a craft of skill, such as painting, dancing, playing basketball, or piano.